odys-z/hello/docs/_sources/lectures/lect02/homework.rst.txt

 .. attention:: Try this after the lecture of recursive functions.

-Let's rewrite the logic in the following notations:
+Let's rewrite the logic with the following operator:

 .. math::